The equidistribution of lattice shapes of rings of integers in cubic, quartic, and quintic number fields: Introduction

 where $\sigma_1, \ldots, \sigma_r$ denote the $r$ real embeddings and $\tau_1, \tau_1',\ldots, \tau_s,\tau_s'$ the $s$ pairs of complex embeddings of $K.$ This endows $\OO_K$ with a natural positive definite quadratic form $q$, namely, for $x \in \mathcal{O}_K$, we define

-The square of the covolume of the lattice in $\RR^n$ given by the image of $\OO_K$ (equivalently, the determinant of the Gram matrix of the quadratic form $q$) is given by the discriminant~$\disc(K)$ of the number field $K$.
+The square of the covolume of the lattice in $\RR^n$ given by the image of $\OO_K$ (equivalently, the determinant of the Gram matrix of the quadratic form $q$) is given by the absolute value~$|\disc(K)|$ of the discriminant of the number field $K$.
 When $K$ is totally real, the form $q(x)$ coincides with the usual {\it trace form} $\mathrm{Tr}(x^2)$ on $\OO_K$.